>> Changing Filament Material

 2. Choose the slot you would like to use in the AMS (they are numbered 1-4, left to right) and place your filament roll in the loader.

-3. Push forward on the small grey button at the front of the feeder and insert your filament into the hole behind the button.
-As the AMS starts to pull your filament let go of the button and close the lid.
+3. Push forward on the angled black button at the front of the feeder and insert your filament into the tube at the top of the arm.
+As the AMS starts to pull your filament let go of the button.
 Your filament is ready for use!

 2. Go to the slider menu on the left of the screen and choose: Filament